SBA Issues Guidance on Change of Ownership Transactions and PPP Loans

 Most PPP borrowers are about to apply, or have only recently submitted their applications, for forgiveness of their loans.
 The forgiveness process involves both the PPP lender and the SBA and can take up to 150 days – much longer than the usual cycle of a merger or acquisition transaction.
 Moreover, many banks have not yet opened their portals to receive forgiveness applications.
 As a result, most PPP borrowers still have outstanding loans.

 The PPP loans are a form of Section 7(a) loans, which require SBA consent for a borrower’s change of ownership.
 Obtaining that consent can take up to 60 days, and it is not clear that the SBA would consent.
 Without the SBA’s consent, an outstanding PPP loan would be in default upon the closing of a change of ownership transaction.
 This situation has led to uncertainty as to how to proceed in these transactions.
 If the acquirer were to also have a PPP loan the consequences of having the transaction result in two PPP loans in one entity were unclear.

 The Procedural Notice provides answers to many of these uncertainties.

-As an initial matter, the Notice makes clear that if PPP borrower has completed the forgiveness process with the SBA by either remitting the funds back to the PPP lender then the parties to the sale transaction need not concern themselves with the PPP loan process because the loan has been fully forgiven.
+As an initial matter, the Notice makes clear that if PPP borrower has completed the forgiveness process with the SBA by either remitting the funds back to the PPP lender or being granted forgiveness by the SBA, then the parties to the sale transaction need not concern themselves with the PPP loan process because the loan has been fully forgiven.

 The Notice defines “Change of ownership” as (1) the sale or transfer of at least 20% of the common stock or other ownership interest of a PPP borrower, whether in one or more transactions, (2) the sale or transfer of at least 50% of the assets (measured by fair market value) of a PPP borrower, or (3) the merger of a PPP borrower with or into another entity.